Tell us about your symptom and treatment experience. Take our survey here.

 While I understand that’s part of Hollywood, it felt like they completely missed the mark.

 Yes, MS can do big, scary things to your body.
 Yes, it’s unpredictable.
-And yes, it can feel like one big game of whack-a-mole.
+And yes, it can feel like a big game of whack-a-mole.
 However, even that’s not the full picture.
 The invisible symptoms can be just as big of a struggle.
-Fatigue is one of the biggest and most challenging symptoms of MS. But that doesn’t make good TV, does it?
+Fatigue is 1 of the biggest and most challenging symptoms of MS. But that doesn’t make good TV, does it?
 That part of MS is even boring to the writers – and likely the viewers, too.

 Have you seen MS in TV or movies?

 Now, this is just my perspective on the show.
-I’m curious to know, did you watch "The Resident" with Bell’s diagnosis?
+I’m curious to know, did you watch Bell’s diagnosis in The Resident?
 Or have you come across MS in another TV show or movie?
 How did you feel about it?
-Do writers do a good job in your opinion with conveying the realities of living with multiple sclerosis?
+In your opinion, do writers do a good job of conveying the realities of living with multiple sclerosis?

-Please share below, so we can hear your perspective, too.
+Please share below so we can hear your perspective too.
 Your voice matters, and we love hearing it!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The MultipleSclerosis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.